vbshuliar/Compose_Responsive_Layout/README.md

 # Compose Responsive Layout
 This project is part of my Android Development Specialization provided by Meta on Coursera.
-In this project, I implement a simple UI that is adapted to both landscape and portrait orientations.
+In this project, I implemented a simple UI that is adapted to both landscape and portrait orientations.

 ## Screenshots from the app
 <img width="70%" alt="Screenshot_15" src="https://user-images.githubusercontent.com/92806557/232344807-251998a6-7f06-42b8-8891-c46bedb15849.png">